 Some of the benefits at City Fertility are:

 We understand that, sometimes, patients’ gender preferences matter when it comes to medical care.
 At City Fertility we have a wide range of doctors available for you to choose who you feel more comfortable with.

-We have over 40 Specialists available to you who are fluent in Cantonese, English, Hakka, Hindi, Hokkien, Indonesian, Malay, Mandarin, Marathi, Punjabi, Russian, Sinhalese, Ukrainian, and Urdu.
+We have over 45 Specialists available to you who are fluent in many languages including Cantonese, English, Greek, Hakka, Hindi, Hokkien, Kurdish, Indonesian, Italian Malay, Mandarin, Marathi, Punjabi, Russian, Sinhalese, Spanish, Turkish, Ukrainian, and Urdu.